hampop/PNguide/README.md

 Roughly Enough IDs
 https://legacy.curseforge.com/minecraft/mc-mods/reid

-now start with Performance mods if ou are lagging or having drops frames (note some of these need dependency mods installing as well - read their instructions)
+now start with Performance mods if you are lagging or having drops frames (note some of these need dependency mods installing as well - read their instructions)